History, tourist information, and nearby accommodation

-Towednack church is dedicated to St Winwaloe, a 6th century hermit across the Channel in Brittany.
+Towednack church is dedicated to St Winwaloe, a 6th-century hermit across the Channel in Brittany.
 The nave and chancel are 13th century and were built on the site of a Celtic hermitage (that is, the church was not intended to serve a village, which might account for how few houses there are close to the church!).

 An old legend accounts for the lack of decoration; it is said that every night the Devil would tear down all the work that masons had done during the day, so that in the end the masons simply gave up and left the tower at its present height.

-To the right (east) of the south porch outer doorway is a small Celtic cross, half hidden by encroaching foliage when I visited, but you can still clearly see the figure of Christ, arms outstretched.
+To the right (east) of the south porch outer doorway is a small Celtic cross, half-hidden by encroaching foliage when I visited, but you can still clearly see the figure of Christ, arms outstretched.
 Another, more worn cross, is on the other side of the doorway, almost completely overgrown.

-Inside the church the first thing you see is the octagonal font, carved in 1720, with worn faces at the corners.
+Inside the church, the first thing you see is the octagonal font, carved in 1720, with worn faces at the corners.
 Even more interesting, the font base is a Norman font bowl, turned upside down.
 The pointed chancel arch is 13th century, and is the only medieval chancel arch in West Cornwall.

 The stone altar slab is probably the historic highlight; it is one of the earliest altars in Cornwall, made of local granite, carved with 5 small crosses, symbolising the wounds of Christ.
-The slab dates to the late Norman period (i.e. sometime around 1200AD).
+The slab dates to the late Norman period (i.e. sometime around 1200).
 It was removed from the church at the Reformation, when altars were replaced by wooden communion tables.
 It was discovered in the early 20th century embedded in a wall at Churchdown Farm.

 Other interesting features inside the church are a medieval piscina and aumbry in the chancel, and a holy water stoup outside the south door.

-Note: Older visitors might recall Towednack church for its role in the TV series Poldark; the church was used for the marriage and burial scenes. in 1975.
+Note: Older visitors might recall Towednack church for its role in the TV series Poldark; the church was used for the marriage and burial scenes in 1975.

-England, TR26 3AZ
+Address: Towednack, Cornwall, England, TR26 3AZ

 Attraction Type: Historic Church